-• substantial adverse human health or environmental resource impacts that disproportionately harm low-income communities and/or minority communities.20
+• Substantial adverse human health or environmental resource impacts that disproportionately harm low-income communities and/or minority environmental justice communities.

-Expansion of either of the turning basins would improve operational efficiency for vessels entering and exiting the Port, but there would be no change in the Port's overall volume of freight from projected volumes under the future without-project condition (as described in Section (2.2.2).
-Given this, the environmental justice effect analysis herein primarily focuses on the short-term effects from construction activities associated with the action alternatives.
+Expansion of either of the turning basins would improve operational efficiency for vessels entering and exiting the Port, but there would be no change in the Port's overall volume of freight from projected volumes under the future without-project condition (as described in Section 2.2).
+Given this, the environmental justice effect analysis herein focuses on the short-term effects from construction activities associated with the action alternatives.

 The potential for construction activities to result in adverse environmental justice impacts depends on the geographic relationship of the construction impacts to the environmental justice communities of concern.
-To evaluate potential environmental justice impacts, this environmental justice analysis summarizes the findings of other impact analyses completed for the project and the potential for those impacts to be both substantial (significant) and disproportionately borne by environmental justice communities.
+To evaluate potential environmental justice impacts, this environmental justice analysis summarizes the findings of other impact analyses completed for the study and the potential for those impacts to be both substantial (significant) and disproportionately borne by environmental justice communities.
 These analyses are described in detail in subsequent sections of this Chapter.

-The primary environmental resources with impacts that have the potential to effect environmental justice communities in study area are air quality (Section 6.13), noise/vibration (Section 6.16), and transportation (Section 6.10).
-When considering resource impacts such as those to air quality that may contribute to conditions over a wider area, the nine CTs within 1-mile of the turning basin sites that were determined to be environmental justice communities in Section 3.1 are relevant.
-Adverse impacts to other resources are expected to occur immediately within or adjacent to the construction areas and otherwise would not pose a potential disproportionate impact to environmental justice communities (e.g., biological resources, sediments and soils, and water quality), therefore they are not discussed further in this section.
-While recreation and cultural resources are relevant resources for the identified environmental justice communities, no potentially significant cultural or recreational impacts from the project were identified (see Sections 6.7 and 6.9); consequently, no resulting environmental justice impacts for these resources would occur and they are also not analyzed further in this section.
+The primary environmental resources with impacts that have the potential to effect environmental justice communities in study area are air quality (Section 6.13), noise/vibration (Section 6.15), and transportation (Section 6.10).
+When considering resource impacts such as those to air quality that may contribute to conditions over a wider area, the nine CTs within 1-mile of the turning basin sites that were determined to be environmental justice communities in Chapter 3 are relevant.
+Additionally, as discussed in Section 3.13.2, air pollutants can contribute to human health impacts.
+To further analyze the potential health effects of the action alternatives, a Health Risk Assessment (HRA) was prepared by the Port in accordance with CEQA and is included as Appendix A04b to this IFR/EA for informational purposes.
+It should be noted that based on input on the re-released draft IFR/EA, some modifications in modeling assumptions used for air emissions calculations and associated products such as the Port's HRA were made.

-20 Disproportionate effects, as defined by EO 12898, describe situations where there exists significantly higher and more adverse health and environmental effects on minority populations, low-income populations or indigenous peoples.
+&lt;sup>18 Disproportionate effects, as defined by EO 12898, describe situations where there exists significantly higher and more adverse health and environmental effects on minority populations, low-income populations or indigenous peoples.